mktrm/cs426-fall25/index.md

 ### Homework (60%)
 These are longer form assignments that include both programming and a non-programming conceptual section.
 You are welcome to discuss homework problems with other students or in groups, however, you must complete your final writeup alone.

-Homework submission will be via the [Gradescope](https://www.gradescope.com/courses/582792){:target="_blank"}.
+Homework submission will be via the [Gradescope](https://www.gradescope.com/courses/TBD){:target="_blank"}.
 If you are enrolled in the class you should see the class in your Gradescope account.
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

 We will have 5 homework sets.
 Generally they will be released on Mondays and you will have 2-3 weeks to submit.
 See the tentative schedule for more information on the schedule of the homework assignments ([Agenda](#agenda-tentative)).
 Homework 1 will be worth 6% and the remaining homework (Homework 2-5) will each be worth 13.5% of the final grade, making the total Homework grade 6 + 4 * 13.5 = 60% of your final grade.

 ### Midterm (15%)
 This course will have one midterm exam.
-The midterm is scheduled to be **in class on Wed Oct 18**.
+The midterm is scheduled to be **in class on TBD**.

 ### Final (20%)
 The final exam will be cumulative over all of the course content.

-The registrar has assigned: **Wed Dec 13th, 8-10 AM at KRAN G016** as the final exam time slot for this course.
+We are waiting for the registrar to assign a exam slot for us.
+We will announce the date/time and location as soon as we get a slot.

 ## Late Assignments